 The range of road transport is extensive.
 On sealed roads, the large air-conditioned buses and speedy express minivans are the most popular choices.
-Elsewhere in the country, a shared taxi, local minibus or pickup truck is the way to go.
+Elsewhere in the country, a shared taxi or local minibus is the way to go.

 All major cities are now well-linked by bus to Phnom Penh along sealed roads, but if you're travelling from one end of the country to the other you may have to change buses in Phnom Penh or another hub.